nickosh/allure-to-wrike-fails-sync/README.md

 This repository can be used as GitHub action.
 Check ```.github/workflows/workflow.yml``` for example of usability.

-Action await on input next parameters:
+Action awaiting input of next parameter:
 - ```wrike_api_url``` - Wrike API URL.
 By default it's ```https://www.wrike.com/api/v4/```.
 - ```wrike_token``` - Token string to use with the Wrike API.
 Permanent token is ok.
 See details [here](https://help.wrike.com/hc/en-us/articles/210409445-Wrike-API).
 - ```wrike_root_folder_id``` - ID of the folder where the script will create subfolders for tasks and tasks themselves.
 Any empty folder will be fine.
 Note that it's a different ID from the one shown in the Wrike UI.
 For example: "IEAE2ESRI42RONRN".
 This type of folder ID can be found using the API: <https://www.wrike.com/api/v4/folders>